-Providing clinical tutoring for students as needed.
+Providing tutoring and office hours for students as needed.

 Traditional scholarly activity and University service.

 Must have a Doctor of Optometry degree (OD), preference is given to applicants with additional training or degrees such as PhD, MPH, or MS.

 Optometrist applicants should be eligible for licensure in the state of Kentucky and are expected to participate in patient care services.

 Must have excellent organizational, communication, teaching and decision-making skills.

 The University of Pikeville offers a competitive salary commensurate with qualifications and experience.
 UPIKE offers a competitive benefits package including medical, dental, vision, and life insurance, telemedicine, long term disability, tuition waivers, a 403(b) retirement plan, and HSA, FSA, & dependent care accounts.

 Important Notes: Resume and other application materials will be reviewed to determine if you meet the required qualifications for the position.
 If it is determined that you meet the required qualifications, your application materials will be used to identify a top group of the most highly qualified candidates.
 Please, specifically address the qualifications, competencies and desired qualifications in your resume and application materials.

 The University of Pikeville is committed to providing a safe and productive learning, living and working community.
 To achieve this goal, we conduct background investigations for all final applicants being considered for employment.
 Background investigations include a criminal history record check, and when appropriate, a financial and/or motor vehicle history.